Skip to main content

 Direct debit of payment

-Direct debit can be made from April 1 to June 25, 2020 , both inclusive.
+Direct debit may be made from April 1 to June 25, 2020 , both inclusive.

 Payment in two installments

-Without prejudice to the possibility of postponement or installment of the payment provided for in the General Tax Law and developed in the General Collection Regulation, the income of the amount resulting from the self-assessment may be divided, without any interest or surcharge, in two parts : the first, of 60 percent of its amount, at the time of submitting the declaration, and the second, of the remaining 40 percent, until November 5, 2020 inclusive.
+Without prejudice to the possibility of deferring or splitting the payment provided for in the General Tax Law and developed in the General Collection Regulations, the payment of the amount resulting from the self-assessment may be split, without interest or surcharge, into two parts : The first, 60% of its amount, at the time of filing the declaration, and the second, the remaining 40%, until November 5, 2020 inclusive.

-To enjoy this benefit it will be necessary for the declaration to be submitted within the established period.
-The income from complementary self-assessments will not be able to benefit from this fractionation.
+To enjoy this benefit, the declaration must be submitted within the established deadline.
+The payment of supplementary self-assessments will not be able to benefit from this fractionation.

-Taxpayers who choose to split the amount of the tax debt may:
+Taxpayers who choose to split the amount of their tax debt will be able to:

-1. Domiciliate both the first and second installments .
+1. Direct debit both the first and second installments .
 In this case, the second installment must be domiciled in the same entity and account in which the first installment was domiciled.
-Direct debit can be made from April 1 to June 25, 2020.
+Direct debit may be made from April 1 to June 25, 2020.

-2. Direct debit only the payment of the first installment .
-Direct debit can be made from April 1 to June 25, 2020.
-In this case, the deposit of the second installment must be made electronically or directly at any office located in Spanish territory of these entities (Banks, Savings Banks or credit cooperatives) until November 5, 2020, inclusive, through the model 102.
-However, and as long as the first installment has been paid by direct debit, taxpayers may direct debit the second installment up to and including September 22, 2020.
+2. Domiciliate only the payment of the first installment .
+Direct debit may be made from April 1 to June 25, 2020.
+In this case, the payment of the second installment must be made electronically or directly at any office located in Spanish territory of these entities (Banks, Savings Banks or credit cooperatives) until November 5, 2020, inclusive, using form 102.
+However, and provided that the first installment has been domiciled, taxpayers may domicile the second installment until September 22, 2020 inclusive.

-3. Direct debit only the payment corresponding to the second installment .
-In this case, the direct debit must be made into an account of the credit institution that acts as a collaborator in the collection management in which the first installment is deposited.
-Direct debit can be carried out until June 30, 2020 inclusive.
+3. Domiciliate only the payment corresponding to the second installment .
+In this case, the direct debit must be made from an account of the credit institution that acts as a collaborator in the collection management in which the first payment is made.
+Direct debit may be made until June 30, 2020 inclusive.

 Special fractionation assumptions

-Apart from the general fractionation regime, the regulations governing personal income tax contemplate two special cases.
+Apart from the general system of fractionation, the regulations governing personal income tax contemplate two special cases

 • Death of the taxpayer.